Charity will be first body to certify financial products

 However, only a handful of the 2,000-plus accounts and cards available in the UK have received accreditation so far.

-Just last week, the thinkmoney Personal Account, our alternative to a bank account, was upgraded from a three-star to a four-star accreditation by Fairbanking.
+Just last week, the thinkmoney Managed Current Account, our alternative to a bank account, was upgraded from a three-star to a four-star accreditation by Fairbanking.
 It's one of only five financial products that have so far been accredited by the not-for-profit organisation set up to promote financial wellbeing.